 This safety case shows the reactor can operate and shutdown in all circumstances.
 This includes a 1 in 10,000 year earthquake, larger than the UK as ever experienced.

 We plan to operate the reactor for six months before carrying out further inspections and, subject to regulatory approval, a final six month run of generation.

 In October 2018 we also decided to carry out graphite inspections on Reactor 4.
 The results showed that the graphite was ageing as expected but we kept the unit offline while we refreshed the safety case.
 In August 2019, the ONR gave approval for the unit to return to service for a period of around 4 months, allowing it to reach almost the same power output as Reactor 3.
 As agreed, it was taken back offline in December, following a safe, continuous operating run.
-We have submitted a new safety case to the regulator for its assessment.
+In September 2020, the ONR approved a new safety case and Reactor 4 was safely returned to service.
 We also plan to run the Reactor 4 for two six months runs with inspection and assessment in the middle before the station moves into defuelling; subject to regulatory approval.

 All of our work on graphite at Hunterston B has shown a cautionary approach and commitment to nuclear safety that we will adopt across the rest of the AGR fleet as graphite ageing develops.

 For all the latest information on Hunterston B, you can visit the station news page.

 Watch a video on the development of the Bristol University shaker table experiment.